 I have been fascinated with making jewellery since as long as I can remember.
-I’ve been experimenting with resin for about the last 10 years, and have recently started making botanical jewellery, using real dried flowers and an eco-friendly bio-resin.
+I’ve been experimenting with resin since about 2005, and have now make botanical jewellery, using real dried flowers and an eco-friendly bio-resin.

-So anyway, I started thinking “If they can do it, surely I can do it too!”.
+So anyway, I started thinking “If they can do it, surely I can do it too”.
 I tried and failed for a few more years, and went back to making resin jewellery using my artwork.
-Until last year when I started researching eco-friendly resins, and how to preserve flowers again.
-And I hit the jackpot – God I love google!
+Until mid 2017 when I started researching eco-friendly resins, and how to preserve flowers again.
+And I hit the jackpot – God I love google.

-The last year has been a whirlwind of experimentation and learning.
+The last few years has been a whirlwind of experimentation and learning.
 I’m still mastering the art – and am absolutely loving it!
 The biggest lesson I’ve learned so far – is that you can never take nature for granted.
 Flowers are blooming one day, and gone the next.
 I had a tree full of stunning Mānuka flowers, and then a big storm hit and the next day they were all gone.
 So I never take anything for granted.